SamueleD98/assignment_1/README.md

 ### Mapping and Navigation
 The robot makes use of the gmapping package to map the environment (using the hokuyo laser).
-For the navigation, the move_base package is used with nafvn as the global planner and dwa as the local planner.
+For the navigation, the move_base package is used with 'nafvn' as the global planner and 'base_local_planner' as the local planner.
 All the parameters are in the params/ folder.

 ## The robot
 The developed robot is a mobile robot with a 3-dof arm embedded with a camera: